 - Name and address of owner of record and the facility operator's name and address if different; - b.
-Applicant's name and address if different; - c.
-The name of the proposed project; - d.
-Names and addresses of all abutting lot owners, together with certification by the applicant (on a form provided by the Town) that notice of the applicant's intent to file the application has been provided to each abutting lot owner by certified mail;
+Applicant's name and address if different; - The name of the proposed project; - Table of contents organizing the following required materials;

 - e.
-Sketch map showing general location of the site within the Town; - f.
+The applicant shall provide a list of the names and addresses of all current abutting landowners of the proposed project with the application.
+The applicant shall be responsible for sending a notice (provided by the Town) of the proposed project and application via certified mail, return receipt requested, to all abutting landowners and shall provide the CEO with copies of the completed return receipts and an affidavit stating the terms of this condition have been met. - f.
+Sketch map showing general location of the site within the Town; - g.
 Location map showing the relationship of the proposed project to adjacent properties and to the general surrounding area within three thousand (3,000) feet of any property line of the site, and the location of any identified sand and gravel aquifers within three hundred (300) feet of the project.
-The scale shall not be smaller than 1" = 400'; reduced tax maps showing owner's names and other required information may be acceptable; - g.
-The tax map(s) and lot number(s) of the lot where the project is located and of abutting lots; - A copy of the current deed to the lot, option to purchase the lot or other documentation to demonstrate right, title, or interest in the lot on the part of the applicant; and - i.
+The scale shall not be smaller than 1" = 400'; reduced tax maps showing owner's names and other required information may be acceptable; - h.
+The tax map(s) and lot number(s) of the lot where the project is located and of abutting lots; - A copy of the current deed to the lot, option to purchase the lot or other documentation to demonstrate right, title, or interest in the lot on the part of the applicant; and - j.
 The name(s), registration number(s), and seal(s) of the land surveyor, architect, engineer, and/or similar professionals assisting with the preparation of the plan.